 8801 Sunset Boulevard, West Hollywood, CA 90069

 Now used for short-term pop-up stores, this is the site of the iconic Tower Records flagship store.
 Rock groups and performers popped in on the regular for impromptu concerts and autograph sessions.
 In 1997, Duran Duran staged a reunion concert in the parking lot.
 Aerosmith autographed albums a few days later.
 In 1998, Rod Stewart performed here, too.

 Johnny Depp and others opened this famous rock club in 1993.
 Tom Petty and The Heartbreakers headlined the opening party.
 Actor River Phoenix collapsed in front of the club and later died from a drug overdose early Halloween morning that same year.
-Today, the venue hosts many famous rock, heavy metal, and alternative rock acts.
-Developers purchased the property in July, 2018, with the intention of redesigning the site.
-Preliminary plans include a live music venue, but for now, the Viper Room’s future is uncertain.
+Today, the venue hosts many famous rock, heavy metal and alternative rock acts.

 11. Sunset Office Tower